Music & Music Tech (UAL Level 3 Extended Diploma in Music Performance and Production)

 At Post 16 we have two music courses: Music Route and Music Technology Route.

 For the Music Route you will be a confident performer on at least one instrument or voice.

 For the Music Technology Route you will show a strong aptitude for and knowledge of music technology with a portfolio of work that you have created.

 For both the Music Route and Music Technology Route we offer the UAL Level 3 Extended Diploma in Music Performance & Production which is equivalent to three A levels.

-Both routes will study subjects such as music industry, music history and theory.
+Both routes will study subjects such as the music industry, music history and theory.

-The Music Technology Route will include subjects such as recording, DAW production, mixing, DJ skills and ensemble performance.
+Music Technology Route will additionally include subjects such as recording, DAW production, mixing and DJ skills.

 How Do I Apply